History of the Jews in Canada: Settlement (1783–1897)

 Most of the early Jewish Canadians were either fur traders or served in the British Army troops.
 A few were merchants or landowners.
 Although Montreal's Jewish community was small, numbering only around 200, they built the Spanish and Portuguese Synagogue of Montreal, Shearith Israel, the oldest synagogue in Canada, in 1768.
 It remained the only synagogue in Montreal until 1846.
 Some sources date the actual establishment of the synagogue to 1777 on Notre Dame Street.

 Revolts and protests soon began calling for responsible government in Canada.
 The law requiring the oath "on my faith as a Christian" was amended in 1829 to provide for Jews to refuse the oath.
 In 1831, prominent French-Canadian politician Louis-Joseph Papineau sponsored a law which granted full equivalent political rights to Jews, twenty-seven years before anywhere else in the British Empire.

 In 1832, partly because of the work of Ezekiel Hart, a law was passed that guaranteed Jews the same political rights and freedoms as Christians.
 In the early 1830s, German Jew Samuel Liebshitz founded Jewsburg (now incorporated as German Mills into Kitchener, Ontario), a village in Upper Canada.

-In 1841, Isaac Gottschalk Ascher arrived in Montreal with his family, including sons Isidore, a highly acclaimed poet and novelist; and Jacob, a national chess champion (1878, 1883).
+In 1841 Isaac Gottschalk Ascher arrived in Montreal with his family, including Isidore a highly acclaimed Canadian poet and novelist, and Jacob A Canadian Chess Champion (1878, 1883).
 By 1850, there were still only 450 Jews living in Canada, mostly concentrated in Montreal.

-Toronto's first Jewish prayer services were held on Rosh Hashanah, September 29, 1856, initially with a Sefer Torah borrowed from Canada's only other synagogue, the Spanish and Portuguese Congregation of Montreal.